philipp-schwarz/draw16/README.md

 **Draw16.drawArea** - draw an area of 16x16 pixel chips, multiple calls
 **Draw16.drawArea**(texture, targetX, targetY) - draw the whole texture

-**Draw16.drawArea**(texture, targetX, targetY, targetWidth, targetHeight) - draw a part of the texture
-**Draw16.drawArea**(texture, targetX, targetY, targetWidth, targetHeight, sourceX, sourceY) - select the position (x, y) from the texture to draw
-**Draw16.drawArea**(texture, targetX, targetY, targetWidth, targetHeight, sourceX, sourceY, sourceWidth, sourceHeight) - select an area (width, height) from the texture to draw
+**Draw16.drawArea**(texture, targetX, targetY, [targetWidth, targetHeight, sourceX, sourceY, sourceWidth, sourceHeight]) - draw a part of the texture

 The drawArea function looks complicated, but it is actually very simple.